dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 ## Introduction

-Keeping up with cloud technology is a continual challenge that requires continuous learning by cloud practitioners.
+Keeping up with cloud technology is a continual challenge that requires continuous learning by cloud builders.
 As we seek to stay current with the evolution of new cloud technologies, we must choose which tools to invest in and which to ignore, choosing most powerful and flexible tools available to maximize our effectiveness and time investment.

 **Azure Cloud Shell** is one such powerful tool.
 Learn Azure Cloud Shell and you unlock the full capability of the Azure cloud, with tools built in including Code Editor, Azure PowerShell and CLI, .Net Core and Docker.